 My sessions are typically 1-2 hours and up to 3 hours for twins.
-It all depends on baby’s mood and willingness to sleep.
+It all depends on baby’s mood and willingness to settle.
 Unfortunately…this isn’t something we can predict!
 Remember to be patient, calm and relaxed.
 If your baby is getting upset and/or not “cooperating”, don’t worry.
 We have ample time to allow you to feed and get your baby comfortable & give lots of cuddles.

 If your baby needs to be fed or a nappy change we can take a break at any time.

 Don’t worry if your baby is awake during the session, wide eyed newborn photos are beautiful too!
 So long as baby is happy and content, I will keep working away.
 Some babies are awake for the majority of their session!
 I do not guarantee or promise they will be sound asleep.
 Remember we are on their schedule.

 How do I get my home ready for the session?

 To create the beautiful images that you see on my website and Facebook page, I require a spot in your house that lets in a large amount of natural light.
 Usually a lounge or similar area with a big floor to ceiling window or ranchslider/french doors.
 Usually not too much space is needed, but I may need to slightly move a lounge suite chair if possible.
 It will all be put back to normal before I leave!
 3×3 metres is a good guage of space and this needs to be as close to the window light as possible.
 For family images I use a plain wall in your home, preferably white, cream or grey.
 If you only have walls that are an alternative colour, please let me know in advance.
 I may need to move a picture off the wall, but again I dont need a large wall, just enough for you to stand with clear space either side of you.

 If you feel your house is quite dark, or you do not have a large window I can get close to for the session, please let me know as we may need to make other arrangements to ensure you receive high quality images.
 This may mean moving the location of the session.